groupdocs/docs-cloud-common/content/signature/developer-guide/signing-documents/working-with-qr-code-signature.md

 ## Setup QR-Code Logo image (Signature QR-Code Options) ##

-You can creates QRCode Signature for document at provided [doc:signaturecloud.developer-guide.common-resources.signature-options-objects.WebHome).
+You can creates QRCode Signature for document at provided [signature-options-objects]({{< ref "signature/developer-guide/common-resources/signature-options-objects.md" >}}).
 Signature QR-Code Options have been updated in (Release 18.7) with newly added property** LogoGuid **which support QR-Code background image located at the center of QR-Code.
 To put QRCode Signature to Image Document (png, jpeg, gif, tiff and another file formats) Signature provides new options **[ImagesSignQRCodeOptionsData](https://docs.dynabic.com/display/signaturecloud/Signature+Options+Objects#SignatureOptionsObjects-ImagesSignQRCodeOptionsDataObject)** that specify text, signature area, alignment, appearance, colors and another render features.

 ## Resource ##